erufenix/astro-tanstack/README.md

 ## Routes

-The POC demonstrates several different rendering strategies made possible by Astro:
+The POC demonstrates Astro's different rendering and hydration strategies when it comes to building a SPA with TanStack Router:

 ### Pre-rendered